To determine your risk of developing heart disease; to monitor effectiveness of lipid-lowering therapy

 A blood sample drawn from a vein in your arm or from a fingerstick

-Laboratory tests for LDL-C typically require a 9 to 12-hour fast; only water is permitted.
-Your healthcare practitioner may decide that you may be tested without fasting.
+Laboratory tests for LDL-C typically require a 9 to 12-hour fast, but your healthcare practitioner may decide that you may be tested without fasting.
+In particular, youths (ages 2 to 24) without risk factors may have testing done without fasting.
 Follow any instructions you are given and tell the person drawing your blood whether or not you have fasted.
-For youths without risk factors, testing may be done without fasting.

-Low-density lipoprotein (LDL cholesterol, LDL-C) is one type of lipoprotein that carries cholesterol in the blood.
-LDL-C consists mostly of cholesterol and similar substances with a small amount of protein.
-Most often, this test involves using a formula to calculate the amount of LDL-C in blood based on results of a lipid profile.
-Occasionally, LDL-C is measured directly.
+Low-density lipoprotein is a type of lipoprotein that consists of cholesterol (LDL cholesterol, LDL-C) and similar substances with a small amount of protein.
+Testing for LDL-C often involves using a formula to calculate the amount of LDL-C in blood based on results of a lipid panel.
+Sometimes, LDL-C is measured directly.

-Monitoring and maintaining healthy levels of lipids is important for staying healthy.
-Eating too much of foods that are high in saturated fats and trans unsaturated fats (trans fats) or having an inherited predisposition can result in a high level of cholesterol in the blood.
+Monitoring and maintaining appropriate levels of cholesterol and other lipids is important for staying healthy.
+A diet high in saturated fats and trans unsaturated fats (trans fats), or an inherited predisposition can result in a high level of cholesterol in the blood.
 The extra cholesterol may be deposited in plaques on the walls of blood vessels.
 Plaques can narrow or eventually block the opening of blood vessels, leading to hardening of the arteries (atherosclerosis) and increased risk of numerous health problems, including heart disease and stroke.

 - When is it ordered?

-LDL-C levels may be ordered as part a lipid profile when a person has a routine health exam.
-It is recommended that all adults with no risk factors for heart disease be tested every four to six years.
+Many health organizations recommend that all adults with no other risk factors for heart disease be tested with an LDL-C test as part of a fasting lipid panel every four to six years.

-Major risk factors for heart disease other than a high LDL-C include:
+Examples of risk factors for heart disease include: